Skip to main content

 Overview

-The Cisco Meraki MV53X is the first varifocal bullet camera in the third-generation smart camera lineup, eliminates the need for complex and expensive servers or video recorders traditionally required for surveillance systems.
-By removing these limitations, it simplifies video surveillance deployments and provides enhanced analytics.
+The Cisco Meraki MV53X is the first varifocal bullet camera in the third-generation smart camera lineup.
+It eliminates the need for complex and expensive servers or video recorders used in traditional surveillance systems.
+This camera simplifies video surveillance deployments and delivers improved analytics.

 Datasheet: MV53X Datasheet